 - New Faculty Orientation and Teaching Seminars: Invited presenter each year, for 15 years, at the University of Washington and Georgia Tech.
 Developed sessions for faculty and PhD students on ways to create synergies among teaching, research, and service.
-Individually authored the Peer Evaluation of Teaching guidelines for Georgia Tech. - Mentor to over 100 students and early career researchers from underrepresented populations, resulting in a 95% successful recruitment and retention rate at the universities.
-Also mentor to junior faculty for developing and writing successful research proposals, resulting in a 75% success rate in their obtaining competitive funding within one year. - Service-learning courses: Developed new courses and redesigned existing courses at the University of Washington and Georgia Tech to incorporate service-learning and public engagement.
-Students designed and implemented projects, working with members of the community, agencies, industries, and organizations.
-As the result of one course, student projects formed the sustainability master development plan implemented by the community.
+Individually authored the Peer Evaluation of Teaching guidelines for Georgia Tech. - Mentor to over 100 students and early career researchers from underrepresented populations (in terms of gender, disability, ethnicity, or economics), resulting in a 95% successful recruitment and retention rate at the universities.
+Also mentor to junior faculty for developing and writing successful research proposals, resulting in a 75% success rate in their obtaining competitive federal funding within one year. - Service-learning courses: Developed new courses and revamped existing courses at the University of Washington and Georgia Tech to incorporate service-learning and engagement.
+Students designed and implemented projects, working collaboratively with members of the community, agencies, industries, and organizations.
+As the result of one course, student projects formed the master development plan implemented by the community.